1914 Georgia Bulldogs football team

-The 1914 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1914 Southern Intercollegiate Athletic Association football season.
+The 1914 Georgia Bulldogs football team represented the University of Georgia during the 1914 Southern Intercollegiate Athletic Association football season.
 The Bulldogs completed the season with a 3–5–1 record.
 In addition to losing four-year letterman and All-American Bob McWhorter, Georgia also lost more than ten experienced players.
-The inexperience showed in lopsided losses to North Carolina, Virginia and Clemson.
+The inexperience showed in lopsided losses to North Carolina, Virginia, and Clemson.
 The season ended on a positive note with a tie between Georgia and undefeated Auburn.
 Quarterback David Paddock was also selected as an All-American in 1914.